SkoolNotes/Taproot/KBhISTUDIO03052021SerenaAndJuliet.md

 Daniel became more of a mentor role.
 Misha => potential new member.
 Serena, Juilet, Ellie, Misha, Lauren, Umrutha.

 Getting data from walking around.
+COVID is a problem to getting data because of physical distance.

+A